Michigan Nurse Practice Act: Facility Guide

 1. Verify Staff Credentials

 The rise in fraudulent nursing practice places patients at risk.
 When recruiting a new nurse, it’s important to verify the legitimacy of their license, certification, and educational transcript.
+Facility leaders can choose to verify Michigan nurses’ licensure on either the Michigan BON website or on the Nursys QuickConfirm Portal.

-In Michigan, facility leaders can choose to do this on either the Michigan BON website or on the Nursys QuickConfirm Portal.
-Once you’ve confirmed that the employee you’re looking to hire has earned the necessary nursing credentials, you can feel comfortable moving forward to the next step of the hiring process.
+Once you’ve confirmed that the employee you’re looking to hire has an active and unencumbered Michigan RN license (or LPN license) along with the other necessary certifications and transcripts, you can feel comfortable moving forward to the next step of the hiring process.

 2. Report Suspected Misconduct

 It’s essential that facility leaders investigate and address any reports of fraudulent practice or misconduct to keep patients safe.
-If a patient or employee raises a concern about the legitimacy of a clinician’s license, it’s important to take these allegations seriously.
+If a patient or employee raises a concern about the legitimacy of a Michigan nurse’s license, it’s important to take these allegations seriously.
 Report concerns and complaints to the Michigan Board of Nursing to preserve the patient trust you’ve earned.

-3. Stay Up-to-Date on the Latest Michigan Nursing News
+3. Stay Up to Date on the Latest Michigan Nursing News

 • Michigan Nursing Scope of Practice changes.